golangkorea/golang-spec/Types/struct_types.md

 }
 ```

-A field declared with a type but no explicit field name is an anonymous field, also called an embedded field or an embedding of the type in the struct.
+A field declared with a type but no explicit field name is an *anonymous field*, also called an *embedded* field or an embedding of the type in the struct.
 An embedded type must be specified as a type name T or as a pointer to a non-interface type name *T, and T itself may not be a pointer type.
 The unqualified type name acts as the field name.

 ```
 // A struct with four anonymous fields of type T1, *T2, P.T3 and *P.T4